Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Problem description, formulations, and solution methods

+where the interval consistency between $q^{\mathrm{tot}}_t$ and the active step is enforced either by the big-$M$ step-selection constraints detailed in the Supplementary material (Section~S9), or by the continuous block formulation \eqref{eq_alt_balance}–\eqref{eq_alt_b}. \end{definition}

+The market price $\lambda_t$ equals $\mathrm{pr}_{tj}$ exactly when the total dispatched energy $q_t^{\mathrm{tot}}$ lies within the cumulative-volume interval $[\mathrm{vol}_{t,j-1},\mathrm{vol}_{tj}]$ of the active step $j$.
+This interval-selection logic admits two equivalent linearizations.
+The first is a big-$M$ mixed-integer linear program (\textbf{Method 1}), which introduces the range indicators $u_{tj}^{+},u_{tj}^{-}$ and the product variables $w_{tij}^{\mathrm{ch},p},w_{tij}^{\mathrm{dis},p}$ to encode the active demand block.
+Because the big-$M$ linearization is a well-established technique for strategic market participation, its full derivation and the complete MILP program are reported in the Supplementary material (Section~S9).

-It should be noted that while the big-$M$ formulation is commonly applied in Cournot games, big-M constants can introduce numerical and computational challenges.
+It should be noted that while the big-$M$ formulation is commonly applied in Cournot games, big-$M$ constants can introduce numerical and computational challenges.
 If $M_t$ is chosen excessively large, the MILP relaxation becomes weak, potentially leading to slow convergence or even incorrect integer solutions due to tolerances.
 Thus, careful calibration of $M_t$ for each constraint is essential.
-For instance, $M_t$ can be set to the maximum feasible $q_t^{\text{tot}}$ (e.g., total available supply plus demand at time $t$ when $u_{tj}=1$).
-However, tuning big M values proved to be challenging in models under many demand curve steps.
-To that end, we also propose an alternative approach to linearize the bilinear terms without involving big M constraints, which is equivalent to the big M problem.
+For instance, $M_t$ can be set to the maximum feasible $q_t^{\mathrm{tot}}$ (e.g., total available supply plus demand at time $t$ when $u_{tj}=1$).
+However, tuning big-$M$ values proved to be challenging in models under many demand curve steps.
+To that end, we propose an alternative linearization of the bilinear products that eliminates big-$M$ constraints.
+The alternative method is not only equivalent to the MILP with a big-$M$ formulation, but it also eliminates the need to choose valid $M$ constants and typically yields better computational performance \citep{de2002price}.

-Following the approach by \cite{de2002price}, we propose an alternative method (\textbf{Method 2}) that introduces continuous variables to directly model the portion of the demand curve served at the market-clearing price, thereby eliminating the need for $u^+_{tj}$, $u^-_{tj}$, and $w_{tij}^{p}$ variables.
+The alternative method (\textbf{Method 2}) introduces continuous variables to directly model the portion of the demand curve served at the market-clearing price, thereby eliminating the need for $u^+_{tj}$, $u^-_{tj}$, and $w_{tij}^{p}$ variables and all big-$M$ constraints.
 We retain the same binary $u_{tj}$ from \eqref{eq_price_discrete1} to indicate the active price step, but introduce a continuous variable $b_{tj} \ge 0$ to represent the fraction of demand block $j$ that is served (filled) at time $t$.
-The key constraints replacing the big-$M$ logic are:
+Hourly residual demand curves enable the precise formulation of the self-scheduling profit maximization problem that every price maker faces daily in a pool-based electricity market for energy.